 - The Witcher 3: Wild Hunt

 These are the games that can reasonably be mistaken for RPGs at first glance.
 The real “Pseudo RPGs.”
-There are probably others as well, and we are aware that many JRPGs do not fit the definition provided on the previous page, but that’s because that definition is from “Western RPGs” (wRPGs) which predate JRPGs but are a completely different genre.
+There are probably others as well, and we are aware that many JRPGs do not fit the definition provided above, but that’s because that definition is from “Western RPGs” (wRPGs) which predate JRPGs but are a completely different genre.

 We’re not even going to get into games which cannot be reasonably mistaken for an RPG at first glance yet are often referred to as RPGs by dolts, like BioShock (just because it has “Shock” in the name and is a spiritual successor to System Shock 2 doesn’t mean it’s identical) and Borderlands series.
 It’s funny how Dishonored 2 comes closer to being an RPG than may of the games listed above, but is rightfully never called one.
 People have strange concepts in their mind that are merely the result of patterns in the industry; for example, they’ve never seen an RPG with primarily stealth gameplay like Dishonored, even though by all definitions such a game is possible.
 If Dishonored and Dishonored 2 had flexible dialogue choices to the point where you can define your character’s personality in different ways, that’d be enough to make them arguably RPGs even though you wouldn’t have the control over innate physical attributes.

-On this page we will shoot down the inevitable, repetitive retorts that the previous pages will generate.
+Now we will shoot down the inevitable, repetitive retorts that we have just generated.

 “The Witcher 3 is an RPG because you role-play as Geralt.” – By this logic, every video game with a single, directly controlled player character (that is a human/humanoid at least) is an RPG.
 Call of Duty 4: Modern Warfare is an RPG because you “role-play” as Soap McTavish.
 Super Mario Bros is an RPG because you role-play as Mario.
 We’ve even seen people empty minded enough accept this, but it’s wrong.
 Every game is not labeled an RPG as a matter of fact, and if that were the case then genre classification would be useless which would invalidate gaming as an art form.
 And it’s completely illogical.
 Arguing in favor of all video games being called RPGs simply shows deficient mental capacity on behalf of the person arguing for it.

 No, the terms “RPG” and “Role-playing” come from the actual product market called Role-Playing Games.
 Pen and paper RPGs, folks, the creators of the entire genre.
-The definition of role-playing, listed on the first page, comes from them.
+The definition of role-playing, listed above, comes from them.

 “But there are RPGs with premade characters.” – Partially premade yes, but you still get to control and define who the player character is, even if his/her gender, facial appearance, and even name are predefined (e.g. The Nameless One from Planescape: Torment).
-As the definition on the very first page of this article specifically points out, RPGs do not mandate scratch made player character creation because there are in fact RPGs without it.
+As the definition provided earlier in this article specifically points out, RPGs do not mandate scratch made player character creation because there are in fact RPGs without it.
 What is required however is meeting that definition, since every pen and paper wRPG does and uses a definition just like that one as their guidelines to say the least.
 If it doesn’t meet that definition, it’s not an RPG, plain and simple.

 “JRPGs don’t tend to fit your definition.” – Not our definition but the original definition, the pen and paper definition.
 As for JRPGs, we covered this already.
 Ever since the beginning, JRPG has for some reason been exempt from all of this.
 It has been a completely different genre since day one.